scipopt/gcg/doc/resources/installation/easy-install.md

 # Easy Installation {#easy-install}
 > This installation guide will only function for Linux and Mac computers out of the box.
+At points, it might be required
+> to alter the package management system (here, we use `apt`) according to your system.\\
 > If you only have a Windows computer, please see @ref windows-install "Windows Installation Guide" for more information.

 # Install GCG and the SCIP Optimization Suite {#install-scipopt}
+If you want to let an automated installer do the work for you, you can download it [here](installSCIPopt.sh). \n **Note:** The script requires you to have the SCIP `.tar` file (the source code) downloaded already (obtainable [here](https://scipopt.org/index.php#download).
+Also, it might be required to make the script executable using `sudo chmod +x installSCIPopt.sh`.

 ### Step 1: Prerequisites
+Update your package lists:

+    sudo apt-get update

 Install the required system libraries:

-    sudo apt-get install build-essential libreadline-dev libz-dev libgmp3-dev lib32ncurses5-dev libboost-all-dev
+    sudo apt-get install gcc gpp git build-essential libgmp-dev libreadline-dev zlib1g-dev bison flex libncurses-dev libboost-program-options-dev

 ### Step 2: Get the SCIP Optimization Suite